Zaby0/Clonemon/README.md

 # Clonemon
-A very simplified Pokemon(RPG) Clone made with Java
+A very simplified Pokemon(RPG) Clone programmed in Java without (almost) any external assets